JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Revelators_Unenviable_Task.md

 It is a sad truth that the Urantia Papers never ever had need for the protection of copyright, nor did they ever have any need for the status of “divinely-dictated revelation” to be plastered upon them.
 The truths in these Papers are magnificently self-authenticating for those with “eyes to see and ears to hear.”
 They can stand on their own feet and by their own merit.
 How long will it take for that truth to be understood?

-The restrictions imposed upon the revelators by the rules for revelation included that they must not provide us with unearned knowledge, nor are they permitted to anticipate the scientific discoveries that they expect us to make over the next 1000 years. ([UB 101:4.2](/en/The_Urantia_Book/101#p4_2)) At first glance these impositions do not appear all that intimidating.
+The restrictions imposed upon the revelators by the rules for revelation included that they must not provide us with unearned knowledge, nor are they permitted to anticipate the scientific discoveries that they expect us to make over the next 1000 years. (<a id="a58_256"></a>[UB 101:4.2](/en/The_Urantia_Book/101#p4_2)) At first glance these impositions do not appear all that intimidating.
 But some realistic thinking on the problem will soon reveal the depth of the difficulties so created.

 > Ganid, I have absolute confidence in my heavenly Father’s overcare; I am consecrated to doing the will of my Father in heaven.
 I do not believe that real harm can befall me; I do not believe that my lifework can really be jeopardized by anything my enemies might wish to visit upon me, and surely we have no violence to fear from our friends.
-I am absolutely assured that the entire universe is friendly to me—this all-powerful truth I insist on believing with a wholehearted trust in spite of all appearances to the contrary. ([UB 133:1.4](/en/The_Urantia_Book/133#p1_4))
+I am absolutely assured that the entire universe is friendly to me—this all-powerful truth I insist on believing with a wholehearted trust in spite of all appearances to the contrary. (<a id="a60_530"></a>[UB 133:1.4](/en/The_Urantia_Book/133#p1_4))

 > The partially evolved mental mechanism of mortal man is not overendowed with consistency and wisdom.
-Man’s conceit often outruns his reason and eludes his logic. ([UB 195:7.7](/en/The_Urantia_Book/195#p7_7))
+Man’s conceit often outruns his reason and eludes his logic. (<a id="a62_165"></a>[UB 195:7.7](/en/The_Urantia_Book/195#p7_7))

 Imagine that you have been placed in a time machine and the date wound back to the end of the 19th century.
 You find yourself scheduled to give a talk to a group of erudite citizens, your topic is the “clockwork nature of the universe” and you are familiar with the recent 20th century advances in quantum physics that demonstrate conclusively that the universe is not a clockwork-like machine after all, and that the fundamentals of cause and effect thinking have gone down the drain forever.